 Table 21: BP Neural Network Result

-It can be seen that some of the predicted data run an accuracy that are higher than 99%. which shows that this model can successfully reflect the trend.
+It can be seen that some of the predicted data run an accuracy that are higher than 99%.
+We also utilizes a formula to measure the error of our estimation, reaping an average score of 9.45 of click rate and 9.46 of convert rate out of 10, which shows that this model can successfully reflect the trend.
+The formula is as follows.

+Sk=max0,10-10×log10xpredictxreal5

 BOOST Algorithm